History of the Catskill Fire Towers

 Hiking to Hunter’s Fire Tower

 There are several routes to the summit.
-Most casual day-hikers come up via the Spruceton trail, which is an old road; it makes for a very steady and even ascent.
-More experienced hikers come up via the steep Becker Hollow trail, or via the Devil’s Path — this post describes both of these routes.
+Most day-hikers come up via the Spruceton trail, which is an old road; it makes for a very steady, even and quick ascent.
+More experienced hikers come up via the steep Becker Hollow trail, or via the Devil’s Path — this post describes these tougher routes.

 Most Beautiful: Red Hill

 This is another easy hike.
 But what a treat.
-The sole trail to this summit (which starts on Old Dinch Road in Ladleton) is short but beautiful.
-And the summit of Red Hill itself is exceptionally well-maintained.
-The care and pride of the volunteers who take care of this tower is so evident.
-As ever, please Leave No Trace.
+The classic trail to this summit (which starts on Old Dinch Road in Ladleton) is short but beautiful.

 The big view here is directly to the east.
 From 60 feet up, it’s a great spot for sunrise.
 The sun comes up directly behind Table and Peekamoose mountains — behind which you can see Slide Mountain and Ashokan High Point.
 To the north, in the distance, Graham and Doubletop are also visible.